jbx-protocol/juice-docs-v2/blog/2022-07-18-sharkdao/index.md

 From there, SharkDAO set up a Juicebox project on Rinkeby.
 Dropnerd was doing the testing and was still new to signing transactions.
 “I was very excited to see everything come together so easily without needing to interact with a bunch of smart contracts directly,” he explained.
 “The UI showed me exactly what was going on which made it a lot easier for the DAO.
 Looking back I can’t think of another platform where we could have raised 200+ ETH in the first few days without the help of Juicebox.

-### SharkDAO catching the Shark Noun
+### SharkDAO catching the Shark Noun 🎣

 ![Noun #47: The Shark Noun.](swim-shady.svg)
-image: Noun 47, the Shark Noun
+image: [Noun 47](https://nouns.wtf/noun/47), the Shark Noun

 Although new Nouns may seem random and impossible to predict, their traits are actually determined by the previous blockhash.
 And if you’re particularly clever, you can use the crystal ball to predict and even choose the next Noun that will be generated 🔮

 Before the Shark Noun was generated, founding member [Goldy](https://twitter.com/Goldypix) was eyeing the [Noun Crystal Ball](https://nouns-crystal-ball.netlify.app/) every day for weeks.
-This magical tool shows you what the next Noun will look like if the auction is settled on the current block by calling the `settleCurentAndCreateNewAuction()` function on the `NounsAuctionHouse` contract.
+This magical tool shows you what the next Noun will look like if the auction is settled on the current block by calling the `settleCurentAndCreateNewAuction()` function in the `NounsAuctionHouse` contract.

 Usually the winning bidder will settle the auction, but anyone can call `settleCurentAndCreateNewAuction()` at a particular block and help decide what the next Noun will look like.
 In a glimpse of a moment, Goldy saw the Shark Noun in the Crystal Ball and [submitted the transaction](0xba8560127d046bb5b2c92cae027a8741f3301975ef37752e23e3b3b1e565cd07) before the next block to secure it.